erinkelsey/gatsby-garb/README.md

 3. Click on API Keys
 4. Save the Public Test API Key to your .env file, as described below

+### Netlify User Authentication

+NOTE: See Deploy section for how to set up site on Netlify

+1. Click on the Identity tab
+2. Click the Enable Identity button

+IMPORTANT: this will only work when deployed with Netlify

 ### Environment Variables

 Create a .env file in the main project directory with the following variables: